 Player Character: +4

 A creature that is known to exist in Mistmoore.
 However how this golem came to be, who created it, and what purpose it serves aside from mining precious ore is entirely lost to the annals of history.

 Curious creatures that appear in the minds eye of those who are especially sensitive to temporal disturbances and events.
 Folklore has stated their existence is plausible at best, but even now, young children will often remark to their parents about the skeleton with antlers riding a horse following them in their dreams…

 The first among the q’thar that landed on Esterin.
-It is assumed they have all since passed, but rumor floating among the Black Coats is that three of the original Prophets remain in cryo-sleep within Srybavyr.
+It is assumed they have all since passed, but rumor floating among the Archivists is that three of the original Prophets remain in cryo-sleep within Srybavyr.
 None have been able to gain entry to confirm if the Prophets are real and still alive.